kemaloksuz/LRP-Error/README.md

 ### Important features for a performance measure

-We identfy three important features for a performance measure to evaluate visual object detection tasks as follows:
+We identify three important features for a performance measure to evaluate visual object detection tasks as follows:

 - **Completeness:** We call a performance measure ''complete'' if it *precisely*  takes into account three most important  performance aspects in a visual detection task, that are false positive rate, false negative rate and localisation error.